Changing Lives, One Swimmer at a Time

 This is when NSEA Swim started its narrative.
 The NSEA Swim Foundation set goals to promote water safety, improve health, decrease obesity, and prevent drowning.
 And, at the same time, we initiated our plan to increase multicultural, ethnic, and socioeconomic diversity in the sport of swimming.

-Local businesses such as New Hanover Regional Medical Center/Novant Health and Live Oak Bank have committed financial support to help write the rest of our story.
+Local businesses such as New Hanover Regional Medical Center/Novant Health and Live Oak Bank committed financial support to help write the rest of our story.
 Like you, we can't wait to see what's in the next chapter for NSEA Swim!